 and practices that protect staff, products and facilities.
 Successful cultures of safety are not ashamed of near misses.
 Instead, they consider incidents and negative observations as opportunities to improve work systems and communicate observations for the greater good of the organization.
 Ultimately, strong reporting is the hallmark of a robust culture, but not all organizations report successfully.

-UL PURE Learning is committed to GDPR adherence and providing our customers with products that enable their own compliance with their regulatory or legal obligations.
-This paper summarizes the European Union General Data Protection Regulation and UL PURE Learning’s alignment with the new regulation.
+UL is committed to GDPR adherence and providing our customers with products that enable their own compliance with their regulatory or legal obligations.
+This paper summarizes the European Union General Data Protection Regulation and UL’s alignment with the new regulation.

 Please contact us to request our GDPR Whitepaper.

 How Innovative Technologies Can Improve Your Health and Safety Culture